 Luckily, it’s not too hard to fix.
-In this article, we’ll provide some basic tips for locker room odor control, as well as additional strategies for keeping the air fresh and clean.
+In this article, we’ll provide some basic tips for locker room odor control, as well as additional strategies you may not have considered for keeping the air fresh and clean.

-But first, let’s talk about why an unpleasant locker room smell is more than just a nuisance; it can also be bad for health.
+But first, let’s talk about why an unpleasant locker room smell is more than just a nuisance; it can be a health problem.
 That’s the last thing you want in an environment where people are trying to improve their health!

 A bad locker room smell signals poor indoor air quality